Boston Symphony Orchestra to end Andris Nelsons’ tenure in 2027 after abrupt split; musicians oppose decision

 According to a report by Adam Nagourney in The New York Times, the orchestra’s board of trustees decided not to renew Nelsons’ contract after concluding that the two sides were “not aligned on future vision.”
 His tenure will end at the conclusion of the 2027 Tanglewood season.

-In a letter to patrons cited by the newspaper, the orchestra’s board and president and chief executive Chad Smith wrote that the decision had been taken because, “beyond our shared desire to ensure our orchestra continues to perform at the highest levels,” the BSO and Nelsons differed in their vision for the future.
+In a letter to patrons cited by The New York Times, the orchestra’s board and president and chief executive Chad Smith said the decision had been taken because, beyond their shared goal of maintaining the orchestra’s artistic standards, the BSO and Nelsons differed in their vision for the institution’s future.

-Nelsons, in a message to orchestra members quoted by The New York Times, said the board had decided his music directorship would conclude in August 2027, adding that it was “not the decision I anticipated or wanted.”
-He nevertheless affirmed his commitment to the orchestra during the remaining seasons of his tenure.
+Nelsons, in a message to orchestra members also quoted by the newspaper, said the board had decided that his music directorship would conclude in August 2027, adding that it was “not the decision I anticipated or wanted.”
+He nevertheless affirmed his commitment to the orchestra and its musicians during the remaining seasons of his tenure.

 According to the report, officials from the Boston Symphony declined to elaborate further on the decision, and Nelsons also declined a request for an interview.